pbhutchison/Newton-Cotes-Quadrature/README.md

 ### Deriving Quadrature Rules

 Quadrature rules are differentiated by how quadrature weights and nodes are selected.
 Interpolation is fitting a curve to a data set or simplifying a complex function to one easier to work on [1].
 Interpolation is similar to the method of least squares.
-However, there is the additional constraint that the curve passes through every point as below [6]:
+However, there is the additional constraint that the curve passes through every point, as is the case below for data sets with two to five points [6].

 ![](CUIP.jpg)